-- Identify 5 things that change from test to test and turn those 5 things into your first Parameters.
+- Identify 5 things that change between tests, and turn those 5 things into your first Parameters

 - How might those things change?
 Add one or more Values for each Parameter.

-- Remember that, where possible, you should avoid creating long lists of Values.
+- Remember that, wherever possible, you should avoid creating long lists of Values.

 What obvious types of scenarios are missing?
-Add Parameters and Values as necessary to fill those big, obvious holes.
+Add Parameters and Values as necessary to fill the obvious holes.